modxcms/vapor/readme.md

 # MODX Vapor

-This is MODX Vapor, a PHP script for Extracting a complete snapshot of a MODX site, including it's file and database artifacts for use in importing the site into MODX Cloud.
+This is MODX Vapor, a PHP script for Extracting a complete snapshot of a MODX site, including its file and database artifacts for use in importing the site into MODX Cloud.

 ## Environment Requirements